 The Board of Governors has an independent position and monitors the university’s objectives.
 It functions as a Supervisory Board.
 The outside activities of the members of the Executive Board have been approved by the Board of Governors’ Remuneration Committee.
 These outside activities are governed by the Ancillary activities Regulations

 The Dutch universities observe rules to prevent any market distortion when they undertake market activities.
-These rules are set out in the Code of Good Governance for Universities 2013.
+These rules are set out in the Code of Good Governance for Universities.
 At Tilburg University, this Code is fully in force.
-Ways in which the Code is being implemented are detailed in reports by the Board of Governors and the Executive Board in Tilburg University’ annual report (in Dutch).
+Ways in which the Code is being implemented are detailed in reports by the Board of Governors and the Executive Board in Tilburg University’s annual report (in Dutch).

 The Administration and Management Regulations regulate the administration, management, and structure of the university.
 It contains provisions on the delegation of the management and administrative powers to the relevant bodies within the university and sets out the university's structure.

-The confidential advisor for scientific integrity at Tilburg University is Professor A.J. de Zeeuw.
-Any questions and complaints about scientific integrity may be addressed to him.
-If the confidential advisor believes a complaint can be resolved amicably, he will attempt to mediate, and he will offer advice on how to file a complaint with the Committee.
-Complaints can be dealt with anonymously.
+The Confidential Advisor on Research Integrity, Prof. W.J.M. van Genugten, can be contacted for any concerns and/or complaints about research integrity.
+If the confidential advisor believes a complaint can be resolved amicably, he will attempt to mediate, or he will offer advice on how to file a complaint with the Research Integrity Committee.
+More information can be found here.

-Official complaints must be filed in writing with the Scientific Integrity Committee.
-The Committee will investigate the complaint and will offer its advice to the Executive Board.
-Complaints can be submitted to:
+Official complaints must be filed in writing with the Research Integrity Committee.
+The Committee will investigate the complaint and will offer its opinion to the Executive Board.

 Room C 125

 5000 LE Tilburg